 Violating fundamental human rights, these laws are usually formulated on the basis that allows investigators to receive these records.
-However, such data retention laws give extended surveillance opportunities to the governments.
+However, such data retention laws give governments extended surveillance opportunities.

-The Internet providers give their users a specific I.P. address through which they identify a user.
-After a particular time, an ISP changes the I.P. of the user.
-But with the data retention law, an ISP is compelled to retain the information regarding the user's online activity to a specific time by tracking that I.P. address.
+Mandatory Data Retention Law is a law that allows internet providers to give their users a specific IP address through which they identify a user.
+After a particular time, an ISP changes the user’s IP.
+However, with the data retention law, an ISP must retain the information regarding the user’s online activity to a specific time by tracking that IP address.

-Through this, the law enforcement agencies have access to an individual by asking ISP about the I.P. address allocated to that particular user.
+Through this, law enforcement agencies can access an individual by asking ISP about the IP address allocated to that user.

-The Data Retention Laws are implemented not based on any criminal activity or illegitimate deed, but for all the citizens and users.
+The Data Retention Laws are implemented not based on criminal activity or illegitimate deeds but for all citizens and users.
 Therefore, it is more annoying and concerning for those with sensitive and highly private data, such as whistle-blowers, investigators, journalists, and those engaging in political speech.

 “Journalists often have the information they have to keep secret to protect the personal safety of sources.
 Lawyers have privileged conversations with their clients every day, and those need to stay confidential for fairness reasons.”
 Said the EFF Media Relations Director and Digital Rights Analyst, Rebecca Jeschke.

 However, the national data retention laws are damaging individual freedom and online privacy and being intrusive and costly.
-These laws force Internet providers to collect users' communication data, such as the duration of a conversation and with whom the conversation is being made.
-For this purpose, your I.P. address must be tracked for every activity you do online.
+These laws force Internet providers to collect users’ communication data, such as the duration of a conversation and with whom the conversation is being made.
+For this purpose, your I.P. address must be tracked for every online activity.

-Therefore, your data is prone to be leaked or could be stolen once it is in the record.
-The internet provider is liable to adjust the expense of retaining and collecting the data bypassing this cost to the customers.
-But, on your own, you should take some security Measures To Protect Yourself From Mandatory Data Retention.
+Therefore, once it is in the record, your data is prone to being leaked or stolen.
+The internet provider is liable to adjust the expense of retaining and collecting the data, bypassing this cost to the customers.
+But you should take some security Measures To Protect Yourself From Mandatory Data Retention.

 Country | Retention Period | Authorization Required To Access Metadata | Status Of Data Retention Regime |